 This exercise is easy to do while sitting at a desk or watching television.
 Take a frozen golf ball or tennis ball and roll your foot over it.

 Try to do this rolling movement for at least 10 minutes each time, 3 times a day.
 Make sure that you use enough force and focus on working the heels and toes.

 Start this exercise in a standing position, keeping your feet hip-width apart.
 Lower your body down to the ground and then jump straight up.
 Squat again and repeat the jump several more times.

 If your ankles hurt while hiking, it means that you’re not used to walking long distances on sloped or uneven ground, and you likely did not perform proper stretching before starting the hike.

 The pain you’re experiencing is a sign of overuse, and if you keep hiking, you risk a potential ankle injury.
 If this happens while hiking, the best thing is to stop and rest for a while.

-If you find that your ankles hurt often while hiking, you likely have weak ankles and may want to ensure that you’re wearing a good pair of hiking boots that provide ankle support.
+If you find that your ankles hurt often while hiking, you likely have weak ankles and may want to ensure that you’re wearing a good pair of hiking boots or hiking shoes that provide ankle support.